Exclusive interview: How Lenovo is keeping up in a competitive cloud marketplace

-Lenovo has definitely gone through some changes over the past year, essentially restructuring its business in order to realign itself for the digital transformation and data centre markets.
+Lenovo has definitely gone through some changes over the past year, essentially restructuring its business in order to realign itself for the digital transformation and data center markets.

 Although the company now believes it is now more efficient than ever and is well poised to take advantage a complex and fluid marketplace.

-In terms of recent changes, the first transform that we did in New York at the beginning of June was significant in that we announced our Data Centre Group (DCG).
-Although a couple of other things happened with that as well, as both the structure of the data centre group and our strategic direction on that, as well as a couple of new brands were announced.
+In terms of recent changes, the first transform that we did in New York at the beginning of June was significant in that we announced our Data Center Group (DCG).
+Although a couple of other things happened with that as well, as both the structure of the data center group and our strategic direction on that, as well as a couple of new brands were announced.